CALL FOR APPLICATIONS

 Applications should include the following components:

-A. A complete application, including short answers to the following questions (on the online form):
+A. A complete application, including short answers to the following questions on the online application form:

 - One of the goals of the NHC Summer Program is to support humanities PhD students to create meaningful learning experiences.
 What has come up for you in your teaching that makes you interested in this program?

 - Participants in the residency will be asked to participate in a THI PhD+ event to share some of your learning from this experience with your humanities graduate student colleagues.
-Please discuss your interest in supporting a community centered event on effective and meaningful teaching amongst your peers.
-Discuss how can you envision bringing what you learn in the program back to your humanities graduate student colleagues at UCSC?
+Please discuss your interest in supporting a community-centered event on effective and meaningful teaching amongst your peers.
+How can you envision bringing what you learn in the program back to your humanities graduate student colleagues at UCSC?